Mark Secrest Appraisals 202.718.2521 Washington DC 917.268.7477 New York

 Pitfalls for laypersons are appraisers who may have a contemplated future interest, by way of commissions or other compensations, in an object(s) which is the subject of an appraisal assignment.
 Mainly, this applies to art galleries, antiques shops, auction houses, individuals and related entities, who are, simultaneously engaged in sales and appraisal services.

-The simple reason being is the possibility of bias on the part of the appraiser, as there exists a possibility of anticipated future financial gain above and beyond their initial appraisal fee.
-The duality of seller and appraiser is made manifest when acting as an appraiser who has given an opinion of value pivots and becomes the seller and buys, accepts an offer to buy or take on consignment an object(s) at a price equal to or near their previously rendered value.
+The duality of seller and appraiser is made manifest when acting as an appraiser who has given an opinion of value pivots, becomes the dealer and makes an offer or accepts an offer to buy or take on consignment an object(s) at a price equal to or near their previously rendered value.
 Needless to say, this may be the epitome of questionable conduct.

-And an appraiser's report must be entirely objective, never subjective.
+An appraiser's report must be entirely objective, never subjective.
 Superlatives such as, extraordinary, one-of-a-kind, exceptional and the like are the domain of a seller and not a professional appraiser.
-Moreover, words such as bric-a-brac, vintage, nick-nacks, and other colloquial descriptions are the domain of a dilettante, not a trained expert.

-Appraisals are narrative and should contain a number of heading and herein are several key components, sequentially they are, Scope, defines the aspects of the report, Condition, past conservation, restoration, repairs and alterations that affect an item's marketability, hence, value.
-Valuation Methodology, identified sales data sources and how the appraiser arrived at the opinion of value, The Report itself, a detailed descriptive inventory with individual final values estimates of each item.
+Appraisals are narrative and should contain a number of headings, herein are several key components, sequentially they are, Scope, defines the aspects of the report, Condition, past conservation, restoration, repairs and alterations that affect an item's marketability, hence, value.
+Valuation Methodology identified sales data sources and how the appraiser arrived at the opinion of value, The Report itself, a detailed descriptive inventory with individual final values estimates of each item.
 A Signature, the signing appraiser(s) accepts full responsibility for content, opinions, conclusions and final opinion of value.

 Competency, report writing criteria and a Code of Ethics, an acknowledgement by the appraiser

-and for the client's benefit.
+for the client's benefit.

 Of utmost importance is that an appraiser must bring the reader of their appraisal report to the same conclusions and final opinion of value as themselves.

-Mark may be reached Monday thru Friday, 9:00 am to 6:00 pm EST, Saturday with reduced hours 10:00 am to 4:00 pm and 1:00 to 4:00 pm Sundays.
+We may be reached Monday thru Friday, 9:00 am to 6:00 pm EST, Saturday with reduced hours 10:00 am to 4:00 pm and 1:00 to 4:00 pm Sundays.
 Closed most holidays.

 for questions or immediate assistance please telephone

-202.718.2521
+202.718.2521 main

 or